MasoudMiM/masoudmim.github.io/_pages/femstudio.md

     <h2>Start fast: pick a template, hit go</h2>
     <p>
       Open the app and you're already a click away from a working simulation.
-Five quick-start templates cover the most common Elmer workflows — Heat Conduction, Fluid Flow, Structural Mechanics, Electrostatics — plus a Custom Setup wizard for everything else.
-Each template scaffolds a complete SIF with sensible defaults that you can run immediately, then refine.
+Four quick-start cards cover the most common Elmer workflows — Heat Conduction, Fluid Flow, Structural Mechanics, Electrostatics — each pre-wired to a sensible solver and starting material.
+A fifth card opens a four-step Custom Setup wizard that walks you through picking physics, simulation type and time-stepping, an existing mesh directory, and an initial material from the library.
+Either way, you end up with a complete SIF that you can run immediately and refine from there.
     </p>
   </div>
 </div>